MSDEVMTL/GlobalAzureBootcamp2018/Step4/README.md

 The goal here is to create access logs to the KeyVault, so we will be able to use it later.
 It should take up to **15-20 minutes** to be able to use those logs.

-# Leverage Log Analytics to create alerts

-## Creating an alert for when KeyVault secrets are accessed
+# Creating an alert with Log Analytics for when KeyVault secrets are accessed
 1. Go to the `ResourceGroup` **gab2018-dev**, select the Key Vault Analytics resource **KeyVaultAnalytics(gab2018-dev-oms-all)**.

 2. In the overview summary, select the Key Vault Analytics.